Affiliate links on Android Authority may earn us a commission. Learn more.

 Given the long list of benefits, it is a no-brainer that you should use RCS as far as possible.
 The features finally breathe new life into conventional texting, and once you get used to them, there’s no going back to just plain text.

 The only times SMS makes sense are for its ubiquity and as a fallback for RCS.
 When you send an SMS, you can be confident that the person receives it without thinking too much about carriers, phones, and apps.
-For that reason alone, SMS will remain a part of our life, though relegated to a sideline as RCS and other instant messaging apps take over.
+For that reason alone, SMS will remain a part of our lives, though relegated to a sideline as RCS and other instant messaging apps take over.
 That should settle the RCS vs SMS debate.

 FAQs